Get insider access

 JBL Vibe Beam True Wireless

 The Wyze Buds Truly Wireless and the JBL Vibe Beam True Wireless are both budget-friendly in-ears with lots of sound customization tools through their companion apps.
-The Wyze are more comfortable and stable in their fit, though.
-Meanwhile, the JBL have a better-performing microphone for phone calls.
-Their default sound is more neutral and less bass-heavy than the Wyze, too, but with all the sound customization features, it's easy to get a similar sound.
+Regarding notable differences, the Wyze are more comfortable and stable in their fit, but the JBL have a better-performing microphone for phone calls.

 + Show more